turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 When the player decides to start a game, the computer player should place their ships.
-The baseline computer should simply use random placements, but stil obey these constraints:
+The baseline computer should simply use random placements, but still obey these constraints:

 #### Validating Ship Coordinates

-Note that their are certain restrictions on where a ship can be placed.
+Note that there are certain restrictions on where a ship can be placed.
 Specifically:

 * Ships cannot wrap around the board